 With her incarceration over, Doctor Robert George offered September a position as a receptionist at his Athlone surgery.
 The daily travelling between Paarl and Athlone was demanding on her health and she was forced to seek lodgings in Athlone.
 Promptly at six o’ clock everyday she had to rush off from the surgery to report to the local police station.

-In 1973, as her banning order drew to a close, September applied for a permanent departure permit.
-She had secured a position at Madeley College of Education in London, England.
+In 1973, as her banning order drew to a close, September applied for a permanent departure permit having secured a position at Madeley College of Education in London, England.
 She left South Africa on 19 December 1973, and arrived in England eighteen days later.

 In Britain, she soon established new friendships with exiles from Cape Town, the majority of whom were African National Congress (ANC) members- most notably Alex and Blanche la Guma and Reginald and Hettie September.
 These exiles would meet quite often to discuss the political future of South Africa, and gradually September moved towards embracing ANC politics.